-During the three months ended September 30, 2016 and 2015, the Company recognized a total of \$9.0 million and \$5.5 million, respectively, as collaboration revenue and recognized \$4.1 million and \$7.8 million, respectively, as a reduction of research and development expenses.
-During the nine months ended September 30, 2016 and 2015, the Company recognized a total of \$22.3 million and \$52.9 million, respectively, as collaboration revenue and recognized \$18.8 million and \$16.7 million, respectively, as a reduction of research and development expenses.
+During the three months ended March 31, 2017 and 2016, we recognized a total of \$10.5 million and \$31.3 million, respectively, as collaboration revenue and recognized \$2.8 million and \$8.8 million, respectively, as a reduction of research and development expenses.
+As of March 31, 2017 and December 31, 2016, we recorded a collaboration receivable of \$11.3 million and \$4.9 million, respectively, related to reimbursable development costs.

-In determining the current and noncurrent classification of deferred revenue, the Company considers the total consideration expected to be earned in the next twelve months for services to be performed under certain units of accounting and the estimated proportional performance and timing of delivery of certain deliverables to determine the deferred revenue balance that will remain twelve months from the balance sheet date.
-As of September 30, 2016 and December 31, 2015, the Company has recorded a collaboration receivable of \$8.2 million and \$8.2 million, respectively, related to reimbursable development costs.
+In determining the current and noncurrent classification of deferred revenue, we consider the total consideration expected to be earned in the next twelve months for services to be performed under certain units of accounting, and the estimated proportional performance and timing of delivery of certain deliverables to determine the deferred revenue balance that will remain twelve months from the balance sheet date.